gsuberland/web-cpuid/README.md

 you can find a hosted version of it [here](https://cpuid.apps.poly.nomial.co.uk/).

+## features

+current features include:

+- shows both raw and decoded values for fields
+- optionally shows the bit range of each field inline
+- optionally shows the value of each register inline
+- fields glow when the mouse hovers over them
+- alt-text for each cpuid leaf number shows a conversion to decimal
+- deuteranopia mode for improved visibility with red-green colourblindness

 ## usage

 either use the hosted version or open `src/cpuid.html` in a browser locally.